The Goldfinch School has a team of dedicated, experienced, creative professionals who are passionate about educating young learners.

 Outside of her work with children, Sydney enjoy spending time outdoors, baking, and caring for her collection of houseplants and three very cuddly cats.

-• Liz Mendoza-Arana, Teacher
+• Liz Mendoza-Arana, Assistant Teacher and Spanish Teacher

 Liz is originally from the vibrant city of Lima, Perú.
 Liz's journey has seen her as more than an educator; she was the visionary owner and director of a prominent preschool in Lima.
 Liz holds a Bachelor's Degree in Educational Sciences and a Masters in Child Psychology.